• Bipolar Disorder

 What is the first step in the problem solving process?
 Multiple choice question.
 Define the problem and establish an improvement goal.
 Develop performance measures and collect data.
 Generate potential solutions.
 Analyze the problem.
 Here's the best way to solve it.
 The correct answer is...

-19. Solved which of the following is true about problem solving ...
+23. Solved Which of the following is the first phase in problem